- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 Whether you like sports, deep tissue or just a relaxation massage, our certified massage therapy staff will be on hand to soothe the sore muscles you may get during all of the fun activities available at Mickey’s Camp.
 Never had a massage?
 This is the perfect opportunity to try one!
 All members of our professional staff are equipped to handle the first-time client or the massage veteran.
 Treat yourself!

-NATURE HIKE – HISTORY HIKE
+NATURE HIKE – BIRD WATCHING

 NATURE HIKE – TREE IDENTIFICATION